Bewerken

 Warning

-If you're using the Windows Internal Database (WID) for your AD FS database, set this value instead to temporarily point to your primary AD FS server or else the web application proxy fails enrollment.
-After you have successfully enrolled all web application proxy servers, change this DNS entry to point to the load balancer.
+If you're using the Windows Internal Database (WID) for your AD FS database, set this value to temporarily point to your primary AD FS server.
+If you don't make this temporary setting change, the web application proxy fails enrollment.
+After you successfully enroll all web application proxy servers, change this DNS entry to point to the load balancer.

 Note